lamir-workshop/lamir-workshop.github.io/index.md

 Latin American student authors of accepted papers.** More information on how to apply will be announced soon on the “Travel Awards” page.

+Please feel free to contact us with any questions or concerns related to the workshop at <a href="mailto:lamir.workshop@gmail.com">lamir.workshop@gmail.com</a>.

 ---

 **Important Dates**